 Range maintenance, such as the activities described in Section 2.3.1.2, would be required to protect the investment in range facilities, as well as for security, environmental management, and range operations.
-Range maintenance would be done by military personnel, civilian workforce, or contracted workers.
-If range maintenance is done by contracted workers, the DoD would award a contract in accordance with Federal Acquisition Regulations.
+Range maintenance would not be done by military personnel; it would be conducted by civilian workforce via contractual agreements.
+Presently, ranges on Tinian are maintained by contract and agreements with the Municipality of Tinian.
+These contractual agreements would be updated to include maintenance of the proposed ranges.